Try our new research platform with insights from 80,000+ expert users

 ExtremeWireless provides good value with both free and paid options, despite medium-high pricing and substantial hardware costs.

-Juniper Mist Access Points are costly but offer competitive value compared to Cisco and Meraki, with negotiable pricing.
+Juniper Mist Access Points have varied pricing perceptions, often seen as costly but competitive compared to Cisco and Meraki.

 Each customer typically buys around 100 APs, which makes it quite expensive.